sergiokopplin/indigo/consulting.md

 	<td>
 	<h3>Data Reporting</h3>
-    <p>Do you have an idea of the reports you like to see regularly, but difficulty creating the reports every month?
-I can work with you to create Excel or Google Sheets-based reporting that will simplify the process your team has to do to get you the reports.</p>
+    <p>Do you already know the exact reports you like to see regularly, but have difficulty creating the reports every month?
+I can work with you to create Excel or Google Sheets-based reporting that will automate and simplify the process your team has to do to get you the reports.</p>
 	</td>
 	</tr>